johnhenry/sun-in-sky/lessons/elementary-lessons.md

 Sun's Journey Across the Sky

-1. At sunrise, the sun is:  ☐ Above the horizon  ☐ Below the horizon
+1. At sunrise, the sun is:  ☐ On the horizon (0°)  ☐ High in the sky

 2. At noon (12:00), the sun is at its _________ point in the sky.